JamesHamilton2001/Primordial-Particle-Life/README.md

 A 2D particle physics simulation, modelled in an infinite, that aims to displaying emergent properties akin to Conway's Game of Life, using physics in a continuous domain.

-This was my 3rd year final project, now it's actually just my project, my Progress Report and Final Report are attached as part of the documentation.
+Once upon a time, this was my 3rd year final project, now it's actually just my project, my Progress Report and Final Report are attached as part of the documentation.
+Though now that I'm no longer working in an academic context, they'll soon be outdated - no more arbuitary justifications, I can just have fun with my toy!

 ## Things You Should Know